 The Data Science Institute at Columbia University is training the next generation of data scientists and developing innovative technology to serve society.
 With nearly 200-affilated faculty working in a wide range of disciplines, the Institute seeks to foster collaboration in advancing techniques to gather and interpret data, and to address the urgent problems facing society.
 The Institute works closely with industry to bring promising ideas to market.

 Matthew Connelly is an American Professor of International and Global History at Columbia University in the City of New York.
 He received his B.A. from Columbia (1990) and his Ph.D. from Yale (1997).
 His areas of expertise include the global Cold War, official secrecy, population control, and decolonization.
 He is the author of Fatal Misconception: The Struggle to Control World Population, A Diplomatic Revolution: Algeria’s Fight for Independence and the Origins of the Post-Cold War Era, and articles on international and domestic politics for The Atlantic Monthly, The New York Times, and The National Interest.
 Connelly is also the founder and principal investigator of History Lab.

-Kathryn Herrera is the Program Coordinator for the Institute on Social and Economic Research and Policy.
-She received her B.A. from the University of California, San Diego (2010) and her M.A. from Columbia University (2016).
-Prior to ISERP, she worked for Columbia Business School, the Institute for the Study of Human Rights at Columbia University, and served as a Peace Corps volunteer in Dnepropetrovsk, Ukraine (2011-2013).
+Harlowe Wang is the Program Coordinator for the Institute on Social and Economic Research and Policy.
+She received her B.A. and B.S. from the University of California, Santa Barbara (2015) and her M.T.S. from Harvard University (2018).
+Prior to ISERP, she worked for the Harvard Humanitarian Initiative and Yampatika, an Environmental Education organization in Steamboat Springs, CO.